William Fox (politician): William Fox Jr.

 In 1868 at Te Ngutu O Te Manu (Beak of the bird), a battle took place between the forces of the Hah Hau rebel Riwha Tītokowaru and the Colonial army commanded by Thomas McDonnell.
 The colonial forces were ambushed and retreated.
 During the retreat, two Māori scouts found two boys who were about six years old.
-One boy was killed, and the other, Ngatau Omahuru, was given by Māori scout, Pirimona, to Herewini of the Ngāti Te Ūpokoiri Iwi.
+One boy was killed, and the other, Ngātau Omahuru, was given by Māori scout, Pirimona, to Herewini of the Ngāti Te Ūpokoiri iwi.

 While in Whanganui the boy came to the attention of the magistrate Walter Buller, who purchased him a set of European clothes and boots.
 The boy's picture was taken in these clothes.
 The Buller family looked after the boy.

 He was baptised William Fox in the presence of William Fox senior, then an MP.
 The young William was taken to Wellington by coach, probably on 25 January 1869.
 He was housed at a hostelry where visiting Māori lodged, lived there for three years, and was educated at a private school called Mowbray's near the hostelry.
 Three other Māori students, two of them the sons of Chief Wi Tako, attended the same school.
 The adopted son then moved in with the Fox family.
 According to Māori sources, William Junior and Mrs Sarah Fox, who was childless, became very close.
 He lived with the family until he was about 12.

 In 1874 he was enrolled in the new Wellington College where he had a photo taken with the other students and staff on Inauguration Day 1874.
-In 1875 The Fox family took William Junior on a world tour to San Francisco by paddle steamer and then across the US and on to Great Britain to visit Fox relatives.
+In 1875 The Fox family took William Junior on a world tour to San Francisco by paddle steamer and then across the United States and on to Great Britain to visit Fox relatives.